Battle of Berlin order of battle

-The Battle of Berlin was the final major campaign of the European Theatre of World War II, fought between the Wehrmacht of Nazi Germany and the Red Army of the Soviet Union.
+The Battle of Berlin was the final major campaign of the European Theatre of World War II, fought between Nazi Germany's Wehrmacht and the Soviet Union's Red Army.
 It began with the Battle of the Seelow Heights on 16 April 1945 and concluded with the Battle in Berlin.

 Units are listed as they were deployed from North to South on 16 April.